FactorPrism®

 For Retailers

-Just as we isolated pothole complaints from street conditions, we can separate true product performance from category trends, seasonal effects, and marketing impacts.
+Separate true product performance from category trends, seasonal effects, and marketing impacts

 For SaaS Companies

-Like finding the housing authority decline hidden in growth, we can identify which customer segments are actually churning while overall growth looks healthy.
+Identify which customer segments are actually churning while overall growth looks healthy

 For Operations Teams

-Similar to the water system seasonality, we can detect when normal patterns break—indicating either problems to fix or improvements to replicate.
+Detect when normal patterns break—indicating either problems to fix or improvements to replicate

 Ready to Uncover Your Hidden Patterns?